cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 ### Sessions tab

 Navigate to the sessions tab in order to create, manage and launch emulation sessions.
-New emulation sessions are created either by loading a ROM or a by loading a previously saved session snapshot.

 ### Emulation tab